Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Conclusions, Limitations, and Future Directions

 We contribute a pricing alliance design framework to enable incentive-aligned collaboration between transit agencies and MOD operators.
-Our allied fare-setting model captures the interdependent decisions of passengers and operators, allowing the alliance to maximize benefits for all stakeholders across the integrated network.
-The prescriptive pricing framework can be generalized to different types of large-scale alliances with varying MOD operators, service populations, fare structures, service goals, and network configurations.
-We accomplish large scale by developing a tractable two-stage fare-setting formulation equivalent to the original mixed-integer non-convex optimization problem, which we then solve with a tailored SOS2 coordinate descent approach.
-From a technical standpoint, our approach selects consistently and significantly higher quality solutions than benchmarks based on Bayesian Optimization, enabling additional system-wide benefits worth tens of thousands dollars per day over the service region.
-Practically speaking, the high quality solutions from our allied fare-setting model together with our dedicated revenue allocation mechanism work together to align revenue-oriented MOD operators with transit goals of passenger utility and single-occupancy VMT reduction.
+Our allied fare-setting model captures the interdependent decisions of passengers and operators.
+We accomplish large scale by developing a tractable two-stage fare-setting formulation equivalent to the original mixed-integer non-convex optimization problem, and solve it with a tailored SOS2 coordinate descent approach.
+Our approach consistently and significantly outperforms benchmarks, enabling additional daily system-wide benefits worth tens of thousands dollars.
+Practically speaking, our framework aligns profit-oriented MOD operators with transit goals of passenger utility and single-occupancy VMT reduction.
 In other words, cooperative pricing results in win-win-win outcomes for passengers, MOD operators, and transit agencies.
-Finally, the income-aware nuanced version of our fare-setting model helps enhance passenger equity-related goals: by tuning passenger route choice models, the alliance can prioritize lower fares and higher utilization for low-income or long-distance commuters.
+Finally, by tuning passenger route choice models, the alliance can prioritize lower fares and higher utilization for low-income or long-distance commuters, thus improving passenger equity.